doctorfree/DoctorFreeScripts/README.md

       and suffix must also be a filename suffix that ffmpeg recognizes as a supported video format.

-[**chkall**](chkall) - Invokes chkaplibs, chkmovdir, and chkpicdir to check the Aperture, Movies, and Pictures rsync'd directories and sync them if specified and necessary
+[**chkall**](chkall) - Invokes "chk" to check the Aperture, Movies, and Pictures rsync'd directories and sync them if specified and necessary

-[**chkaplibs**](chkaplibs) - Check the Aperture libraries and see if they need to by sync'd with rsync to the USB flash drive backup
+[**chk**](chk) - Check the specified directories/libraries and see if they need to by sync'd with rsync to the USB flash drive backup

     Note: to check other directories use the -s, -a, and -t arguments

+    When invoked as chkaplibs it checks directories in my Apertures libraries

     When invoked as chkpicdir it checks directories in my Pictures dir